bcgov/bcparks-ar-api/arSam/disaster-recovery/README.md

 };
 ```

+> The `config.js` file will be checked when the script is started to ensure that the proper environment, vault names role, and policies are in place.
+Check the section [Config.js](#configjs) for more information on what's required in the config.

 3. Go to _BC Gov AWS login_ portal and login using your IDIR.
 Select the environment you want to run the script in and select the **Click for Credentials** button to generate your credentials.

 4. Paste the token in the terminal to export the credentials.